How to Set Up a New Mac: Should You Migrate or Do a Clean Installation?

 Clean Installation

 When you do a clean installation, you let macOS run its Setup Assistant and create a new, empty user account.
-During the process, you enter some information, such as your Apple ID, so your iCloud account is activated, but, for the most part, your Mac will be a tabula rasa—a blank slate.
-It will contain the default apps that are part of macOS, but nothing more.
+During the process, you enter some information, such as your Apple ID so your iCloud account is activated, but, for the most part, your Mac will be a tabula rasa—a blank slate.
+It will contain the default apps that are included with macOS, but nothing more.

 If you go this route, you then must manually copy files from your old Mac or PC, or from a backup.
 This part of the process can be time-consuming, but it can allow you to sift through your files to find what you really need, and slim down your Mac.
 When you do this, you may be surprised to find how much you can ignore from your old Mac.